jstrait/beats/README.markdown

 Current Status
 --------------

-The latest stable version of Beats is 1.2.5, released on December 31, 2013.
-This release includes these improvements:
+The latest stable version of Beats is 1.3.0, released on March 3, 2013.

-* Tracks that start with a `|` no longer cause an error in Ruby 2.0.0 and 2.1.0.
-* Additional Wave file formats can now be used as samples, due to upgrading to [WaveFile 0.6.0](http://wavefilegem.com) behind the scenes:
-  * 24-bit PCM
-  * 32-bit IEEE Float
-  * 64-bit IEEE Float
+This release is for all you swingers out there.
+A new `Swing` declaration in the song header will cause the song to be played with either a swung 8th not or swung 16th note rhythm.
+For example, take this song:

+    Song:
+      Tempo: 120
+      Swing: 8   # Or, 16
+      Flow:
+        - Verse: x4

+    Verse:
+    - bass.wav:   X...X...X...X...
+    - snare.wav:  ....X.......X...
+    - hihat.wav:  X.X.X.X.X.X.X.X.

+Notice the `Swing` declaration on the 3rd line.
+This will cause the song to be swung like this: <audio file goes here>

+If you comment this line out, the song will instead be played straight, like this: <audio file goes here>

+This release also includes a small bug fix.
+When you run the `beats` command with no arguments, it now displays the help screen, rather than an error message.

 Installation
 ------------

-To install the latest stable version (1.2.5) from [rubygems.org](http://rubygems.org/gems/beats), run the following from the command line:
+To install the latest stable version (1.3.0) from [rubygems.org](http://rubygems.org/gems/beats), run the following from the command line:

     gem install beats